R1perXNX/SlowScanner/README.md

 ## UI Support

-Use the ImGui-powered user interface is available with GHScanner Project on [GuidedHacking](https://guidedhacking.com).
+Use the ImGui-powered user interface is available with GHScanner project on [GuidedHacking](https://guidedhacking.com).
 This project is protected by copyright and cannot be publicly distributed.

 <p align="center">
   <img src="GHScanner.png" alt="Half-size Image" width="70%">
 </p>

+## Current Features